-Current Iteration of proposed change Team 4 Team 3 Team 2 Team 1 Synthesis USH: Describing the effectiveness of the NAACP's and organizations such as the Anti- Defamation League on addressing inequality.
-Modify- Describing the effectiveness of the NAACP and other organizations such as the Anti-Defamation League on addressing inequality. (responses to the Chinese Exclusion Act, denial of citizenship, Asian American advocacy organization).
-"Describe the effectiveness of marginalized groups/organizations in improving equality, including the NAACP, Niagra Movement, Addition of indicator- Describe the impact of and resistance to Asian exclusion and discrimination, such as Chinese Exclusion Act, Anti Asiatic League, Immigration Acts of 1917 and 1924, Bellingham Riots, Alien Land Act, Segregation of Schools on the West Coast (in unit 1- social reforms section under NAACP) No recommendation related to this objective U1 - ADL addition - accepted as is Describing the effectiveness of organizations on address inequality on marginalized groups, such as the NAACP, ADL, Women's Suffrage Leagues, and others.
-Mixed support for expanding examples to include marginalized groups such as Asian Americans.
-Some want clearer placement in the unit and consistent framing.
-Two groups did not have additional recommendations.
-Notes: USH: Assessing the impacts of the annexation of Hawai'i and the Philippine American War. annexation of Hawai'i and the Philippine American War- acceptable as is.
+Current Iteration of Team 4 Team 3 Team 2 Team 1 Synthesis proposed change USH: Describing the No recommendation related U1 - ADL addition - accepted Describing the Mixed support for effectiveness of the Modify- Describing the to this objective as is effectiveness of expanding examples NAACP's and organizations effectiveness of the NAACP organizations on address to include such as the Anti- and other organizations such inequality on marginalized groups Defamation League on as the Anti-Defamation marginalized groups, such such as Asian addressing inequality.
+League on addressing as the NAACP, ADL, Americans.
+Some want inequality. (responses to the Women's Suffrage clearer placement in Chinese Exclusion Act, denial Leagues, and others. the unit and of citizenship, Asian American consistent framing. advocacy organization).
+Two groups did not "Describe the effectiveness of have additional marginalized recommendations. groups/organizations in improving equality, including Notes: the NAACP, Niagra Movement, Addition of indicator- Describe the impact of and resistance to Asian exclusion and discrimination, such as Chinese Exclusion Act, Anti Asiatic League, Immigration Acts of 1917 and 1924, Bellingham Riots, Alien Land Act, Segregation of Schools on the West Coast (in unit 1-social reforms section under NAACP) USH: Assessing the impacts of the annexation of Hawai'i and the annexation of Hawai'i and the Philippine American War- acceptable as is.
 None Imperialism - good Accepted with no further revisions.

-Current Iteration of Team 4 Team 3 Team 2 Team 1 Synthesis proposed change USH: Analyzing the Red Scare, including the antisemitic and xenophobic associations of Jews with radicalism and communism, and its influence on anti- immigration legislation feels like these are different topics that are lumped together.
-It reads that the Red Scare impacted antisemitism.
-Assessing the impact of post war demobilization on racial and social tensions and the Red Scare Various opinions on keeping the revised standard or broadening to include just social tensions Adding antisemitism to 1920s objective is fine Could not agree on language; no formal recommendation No recommendation related to this objective Evaluate how fears of radicalism during the Red Scare led to discrimination, surveillance, and repression targeting immigrants, Jewish Americans, racial, ethnic, ideological groups, labor activists, and women.
-The Great War - good as is Mixed reactions.
-One team sees the content as conflated or overly broad.
-Others suggest separating antisemitism or focusing more generally on social tensions.
-Notes: USH: Assessing how the Immigration Act of 1924, the Ku Klux Klan, Tulsa Race Riot, Alien Land Laws, and Eugenics perpetuated racism, antisemitism, and discrimination against racial, ethnic, and religious minorities, those with disabilities, and LGBTQ+.
-Adding antisemitism to 1920s objective is fine No recommendation related to this objective 1920-s addition of antisemitism accepted as written 1920s - good as is Accepted with no further revisions.
+Philippine American War.

+Current Iteration of Team 4 Team 3 Team 2 Team 1 Synthesis

+proposed change

+USH: Analyzing the Red - feels like these are different No recommendation related Evaluate how fears of The Great War - good as Mixed reactions.
+One

+Scare, including the topics that are lumped to this objective radicalism during the Red is team sees the

+antisemitic and together.
+It reads that the Red Scare led to discrimination, content as conflated

+xenophobic associations of Scare impacted antisemitism. surveillance, and repression or overly broad.

+Jews with radicalism and -Assessing the impact targeting immigrants, Jewish Others suggest

+communism, and its of post war Americans, racial, ethnic, separating

+influence on anti- demobilization on ideological groups, labor antisemitism or

+immigration legislation racial and social activists, and women. focusing more

+tensions and the Red generally on social

+Scare tensions.

+-Various opinions on terisions.

+keeping the revised Notos

+standard or Notes:

+broadening to

+include just social

+tensions

+- Adding

+antisemitism to

+1920s objective is

+fine

+Could not agree on language;

+no formal recommendation

+USH: Assessing how the Adding antisemitism to 1920s No recommendation related 1920-s addition of 1920s - good as is Accepted with no

+Immigration Act of 1924, objective is fine to this objective antisemitism accepted as further revisions.

+the Ku Klux Klan, Tulsa written

+Race Riot, Alien Land Laws,

+and Eugenics perpetuated

+racism, antisemitism, and

+discrimination against

+racial, ethnic, and religious

+minorities, those with

+disabilities, and LGBTQ+.